Philadelphia + Delaware County Commercial Truck Driver Workers’ Compensation Attorney

 Many people are of the mistaken belief that the workers’ compensation system in Pennsylvania only covers physical injuries.
 Other people may realize that the workers’ compensation system technically covers mental injuries and illnesses, but they may fear that the evidentiary requirements will result in the denial of their claim.
 There is actually good reason for this fear because heightened evidentiary requirements apply when the claimed condition in mental in nature.
 However, certain “mixed” mental conditions — like anxiety, depression, or post traumatic stress disorder (PTSD) – that are caused by a physical injury do not trigger the heightened evidentiary requirement.
 In the case of a purely mental condition not caused by a physical workplace injury, the claimant will need to show that there is an actual objective problem with working conditions and not a subjective or perceived problem.

-Rely on Workers’ Compensation Lawyers Serving Delaware County
+Rely on Workers’ Compensation Lawyers Serving Philadelphia and Delaware County

 If you or a loved one have become seriously injured due to a trucking accident, the attorneys of Schmidt, Kirifides, & Rassias can fight for workers’ comp benefits for individuals in Delaware County and beyond.
 Likewise, if you have developed a disability or another difficult condition due to your years of service as a truck driver, we also may be able to help.
 To discuss your concerns and a potential path to workers’ comp benefits, call 1-484-679-5239 or contact our team today.